learn-co-curriculum/dsc-git-branches/README.md

 As a shorthand to `fetch` and then automatically merge the same-named branch from the _remote_ we can issue `git fetch remote-name branch-name-to-merge-in`.

-This are complex topics as it brings up the topic of how to reconcile lines of code where you and another developer might have changed the same thing.
+These are complex topics as it brings up the topic of how to reconcile lines of code where you and another developer might have changed the same thing.
 This is called a "merge conflict."
 We're not going to cover that topic here.
 Instead we want you to embrace working in branches, keeping `master` functional, and doing